amitpanday/react-native-contact-app/README.md

-This project was React native with [react-native init command.](https://reactnative.dev/)
+This project was Contact Management with [react-native init command.](https://reactnative.dev/)

 ## Available Scripts
 In the project directory, you can run: